open-science-uppsala/open_science_uppsala/README.md

 ## Activities

-We usually have a speaker at the second Friday of the month
+We usually have a speaker at the second Friday of the month.

 When                  | Where  |What
 ----------------------|--------|------------------------------------------------
+2023-01-29 14:00-14:20|USB     |Richèl Bilderbeek, ['Open Science and scientists being humans'](https://github.com/richelbilderbeek/science_fika_open_science_20230129) at [Science Fika](https://www.sciencefika.se/)
 2023-02-10 16:00-17:00|USB [1] |Börje Dahrén, 'The transition to open science, and the role of the university library ' 2023-03-10 16:00-17:00|USB [1] |Wolmar Nyberg Åkerström, 'Research outputs beyond the paper: Code, research software and computational workflows'
 2023-04-14 16:00-17:00|USB [1] |Emmi Puuvuori, TBA